Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Introduction

 We use the left side of a $^{28}\mathrm{Si}$/$\mathrm{Si}_{0.7}\mathrm{Ge}_{0.3}$ linear QuBus shuttle device with two single electron transistors (SETs) at the end of a \SI{1.2}{\micro \meter} long shuttle section defined by three patterned metal layers (Fig.~\ref{fig:Setup_VS_map}a).
 Shuttle (S)-gates used for the conveyor-mode shuttling in Fig.~\ref{fig:Setup_VS_map}a are electrically connected outside the chip similar to Refs.~\cite{Seidler22,Xue23,Struck23,volmer24}.
 Thus, the shuttle gates for the four gate sets S1-S4 are controlled by only four voltages.
 This eases the tuning of the voltages and integration of future cryo-electronics.
 The SETs are used as proximal charge sensors and electron reservoirs for the linear shuttle section.
 The device consists of a semiconductor heterostructure as described in Ref.~\cite{paqueletwuetz23} and three electrically isolated metal layers (cross-section in Fig.~\ref{fig:Setup_VS_map}b).
 Details of the device design and fabrication can be found in the methods section.

 The device is operated at 60\,mK within a global in-plane magnetic field $B$ and controlled by voltage pulses applied to the six gates G2, G3, and S1--S4 (sketched in Fig.~\ref{fig:Setup_VS_map}c).
 First, the device is tuned electrostatically into the operational regime, at which one SET is formed by gates LB1, LP and LB2, and a double quantum dot (DQD) is formed by gates G1--G3 and the leftmost gates of S1 and S2 (right plunger and right barrier, respectively).
 Voltages applied to gates S1 through S4 form the QuBus shuttle, which consists of a series of not tunnel-coupled QDs.
 Each pulse sequence starts with the singlet preparation (1st step in Fig.~\ref{fig:Setup_VS_map}c).
-First, we (re)load four electrons into the leftmost quantum dot (QD) and wait for \SI{100}{\micro \second} until the loaded spin mixture has relaxed into two spin-singlet states in the two lowest valley-orbit states available.
-Then, we tunnel one of the spin-entangled electrons into the right QD of the DQD and raise the interdot barrier by negative voltage on gate G3 (2nd step in Fig.~\ref{fig:Setup_VS_map}c).
-Now, the system can be described by a spin-singlet (S) state with a potentially mixed valley-state $S_i$ where $i\in\{\ket{+-},\ket{--},\ket{++},\ket{-+}\}$~\cite{Cywinski25}.
+First, we (re)load four electrons into the leftmost quantum dot (QD) and wait for \SI{100}{\micro \second} until the loaded spin mixture has relaxed into two spin-singlet states in the two lowest orbital and valley states available.
+Then, we tunnel one of the spin-entangled electrons into the right QD of the DQD and raise the interdot barrier by a negative voltage on gate G3 (2nd step in Fig.~\ref{fig:Setup_VS_map}c).
+Now, the system can be described by a spin-singlet (S) state , $S_i$, where $i\in\{\ket{+-},\ket{--},\ket{++},\ket{-+}\}$~\cite{Cywinski25} labels the singly-occupied valley states in the left and the right QD.
 Two electrons in the left QD remain as an additional, but inert spin-singlet~\cite{volmer24} and can be neglected for further state description.
 At the third stage (Fig.~\ref{fig:Setup_VS_map}c), the conveyor-mode shuttling is activated by applying sinusoidal voltage pulses $V_{\text{S},i}$ on the four gates S$_i$